-The Federal Emergency Management Agency (FEMA) released its Analysis and Mapping Procedures for Non-Accredited Levees.
+FEMA released its Analysis and Mapping Procedures for Non-Accredited Levees.
 Non-accredited levee systems are levee systems that do not meet all the requirements outlined in Title 44 of the Code of Federal Regulations Section 65.10 along the entire length of the levee system.
-FEMA recognizes that levee systems that do not fully meet the requirements set forth in 44 CFR 65.10 may still provide a measure of flood risk reduction; for that reason, the Agency has developed a suite of procedures for providing a more refined depiction of flood risks.
+FEMA recognizes that levee systems that do not fully meet the requirements set forth in 44 CFR 65.10 may still provide a measure of flood risk reduction; for that reason, the agency has developed a suite of procedures for providing a more refined depiction of flood risks.

 The Final Approach Document provides:

 - An synopsis of the agency’s historic analysis in the vicinity of levee systems,